AstroMen/AstroMen.github.io/_posts/2023-08-11-Understanding_RESTful_Principles_with_a_Simple_Demo.md

+---
+layout: post
-# Understanding RESTful Principles with a Simple Demo
+title:  "Understanding RESTful Principles with a Simple Demo"
+date:   2023-08-11
+categories: jekyll update
+tags:
+  - RESTful
+---

 RESTful principles are the foundation of many modern web services.
 In this blog, we will explore these principles using a simple demo of a book management system built with Python and Flask.